Property Disputes in Lincoln, NE

 Understanding Typical Lincoln, Nebraska Property Disputes

 Another potential source of conflict is the smells, sounds, and sights that often result from agricultural operations.
 However, the Nebraska Right to Farm Act protects some Lincoln farmers from nuisance lawsuits.
-In order to qualify for this protection, the agricultural operation must be commercial and occupy at least 10 acres of land.
+To qualify for this protection, the agricultural operation must be commercial and occupy at least 10 acres of land.
 In addition, the Lincoln Municipal Code regulates agricultural activities within the city limits.

 Legal Process for Boundary Disputes In Lincoln, Nebraska